csc-training/elements-of-hpc/supercomputer/operating_systems.md

 proprietary operating systems).
 The rest of the devices use ChromeOs or some version of Linux or Unix.

-**Supercomputers** are focused on performing intensive number crunching, mainly for scientific purpose for a number of users.
+**Supercomputers**, on the other hand, are focused on performing intensive number crunching, mainly for scientific purpose for a number of users.
 For a couple of years all supercomputers which are making it to Top 500 have been using Linux.

 Linux OS has many advantages over
 Windows.
-Unlike Windows and macOS, Linux is modular and build around a kernel which contains the basic system and drivers.
-The users now can add to the kernel various modules to serve purpose of the device (focused on user interface or server management).
+Unlike Windows and macOS, Linux is modular and built around a kernel which contains the basic system and drivers.
+The users now can add to the kernel various modules to serve the purpose of the device (focused on user interface or server management, for example).

-It is generic in the sense that the kernel is written in a such a way it can run on any device, from hand-held gadgets to large supercomputers.
-It has very good scalability, Linux can handle efficiently small and large loads.
+Linux is generic in the sense that the kernel is written in a such a way it can run on any device, from hand-held gadgets to large supercomputers.
+It has very good scalability, that is, Linux can handle efficiently small and large loads.
 In the case of supercomputer we expect the system to handle hundreds or thousands of simultaneous users.